jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 2) Elevated abuse of WMI for persistence/README.md

 ## Questions

-* Are these WMI events (id 19, 20 & 21) commonly seen in a typical windows client zone/environment?
+* Are these WMI events (id 19, 20 & 21) commonly seen in a your environment?
+More at server zones or both server & client zones?
-* Apart from time of sequence, is there any other way to reliably to know which process triggered the WMI events?
+* Apart from time of sequence, is there any other way to reliably to know which process created the WMI subscription?

+I asked the 2nd question because after turning on the WMI trace, I still can't seem to find the answer.
+For C2 that are beaconing, we may still be able to see the preceding network activities (eg. Powershell in this case), ***but what if it is non-beaconing type of C2 with delayed or event-driven execution?*** One of those non-beaconing C2 was a PoC that I experimented with [Outlook VSTO](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/3.%20install%20payloads/(Type%201)%20Abuse%20Outlook%20VSTO).

 ## Other References